 2. Lake Louise Shoreline Trail, Banff National Park

-Walk across Lake Louise (take care to avoid the avalanche slopes on the boathouse side of the lake), or take the Shoreline Trail, to Louise Falls.
+Walk, ski, or snowshoe across Lake Louise, or take the Shoreline Trail, to Louise Falls.
 These spectacular ice falls are popular with ice climbers and over one hundred metres tall!
-Read Skate, Ski, Walk, and Snowshoe on World Famous Lake Louise for details on hiking, snowshoeing, or cross country skiing to the falls.
+Read Skate, Ski, Walk, and Snowshoe on World Famous Lake Louise for details on getting to the falls.
 Distance: 5 km return

 3. Johnston Canyon, Banff National Park

-Johnston Canyon is best visited in winter, when all the falls are frozen.
+Johnston Canyon is gorgeous in winter, when the waterfalls are frozen.
 Cross the catwalk, go through a small tunnel to the Lower Falls Lookout, then carry on to Upper Falls.
 The trail gets packed down and icy, so ice cleats or microspikes are recommended (especially for the section between Lower Falls and Upper Falls).
 Distance: 2.2 kilometres round trip to the Lower Falls or 5.4 kilometres round trip to the Upper Falls.
-NOTE: There is a construction closure past Lower Falls until further notice.

 4. Grassi Lakes, Canmore